 Britcon is one of the UKs most successful and progressive construction and development businesses based in the North of England.

-Established for more than 25 years as a family owned business, Britcon has exceptional pedigree with an impressive and diverse client portfolio.
+Established for nearly 30 years as a family owned business, Britcon has exceptional pedigree with an impressive and diverse client portfolio.

-The business directly employs 80 people in its team and maintains an operating turnover of around £43 million per annum.
+The business directly employs over 100 people in its team and maintains an operating turnover of £50million.

-Britcon (UK) Limited is a member of The Hunt Group, which also includes a number of other operating companies such H.G.
-Sites Limited, Specialist Surfacing Limited and Coldmac Limited.
+Britcon (UK) Ltd is a member of The Hunt Group, which also includes a number of other operating companies such HG Sites Ltd, HG Homes and Specialist Surfacing Ltd.

 Operating with its subsidiaries as well as external partners, the company offers complete turnkey solutions for almost all types of construction projects with expertise in general civil engineering including highways, building, development, steel erection, and industrial process engineering.